 “We can now take the data that has always been there, manipulate it and distribute it quicker than we have ever done in the past.
 This is already having a significant impact on our ability to make decisions about expenses that are coming up, reducing and moving inventory, identifying purchasing needs and what products are not moving.
 We could not get where we are today without Phocas.
 The data is finally usable and in the people’s hands that need it.

-Phocas is working as planned, and Karpinski plans to continue expanding its reach across other areas of the business, including sales, customer service and rebates management.
+Phocas is working as planned, and Karpinski plans to continue expanding its reach across other areas of the business, including sales and customer service.